jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 2(W/G)(W/G)
 Legendary Artifact Creature - Gestral Expeditioner Whenever a nontoken Nevron creature dies, exile it with a Foot counter.
 My, what lovely feet! — Monoco has activated abilities of all Nevrons in exile with a Foot counter on them.
 Monoco has flying as long as an exiled Nevron creature with a Foot counter has flying.
-The same is true for first strike, double strike, deathtouch, haste, hexproof, indestructible, lifelink, meance, reach, trample and vigilance.
+The same is true for first strike, double strike, deathtouch, haste, hexproof, indestructible, lifelink, menace, reach, trample and vigilance.
 {1}{G}, {T}: Monoco fights target creature.
 {2}{W}: Untap Monoco.